Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/binaries-validator-sentry-setup.md

 For more info on how to connect to peers see [this](https://geth.ethereum.org/docs/interface/peer-to-peer).

-**Generate Bor keystore file**
+#### 6.6 **Generate Bor keystore file**

+> **Note this is only needed for the Validator Bor node, and not for the Sentry Bor node**

-To generate a BOR keystore for your validator, you can run the following command.
+To generate a Bor keystore for your validator, you can run the following command.
 The private key required as the input is your Ethereum/Goerli's wallet Private key.
-This would be the same private key that yo used for generating your `validator-key`.
-This step is only required to be done on your Validator Node.
+This would be the same private key that you used for generating your `validator-key`.

 ```bash
 heimdallcli generate-keystore <Your Ethereum/>Goerli wallet private key>